Wei Bin's Temple Bell

-Wei Bin's Temple Bell has been in a collection in the Royal Ontario Museum (ROM) since 1920.
+Wei Bin's Temple Bell has been in a collection in the Royal Ontario Museum since 1920.
 It is located on the first floor near the Chinese Galleries entrance and belongs to the George Crofts Collection (Ref No.: 920.1.20.).
 Wei Bin's Temple Bell is made of Bronze, is 200 cm in height, 114 cm in diameter, and is cylindrical in shape with a domed top and flared wavelike rim.